ThinkingBeyond/BeyondQuantum-2025/Taskia Islam and Irene Gallini/README.md

 ## Research Question

+Our research question had two main parts: the first one focuses on the MDI-QKD protocol and the second question considers the limitations.
+As mentioned previously, the purpose of having two parts was to make sure we not only explain how this particular protocol is promising but also look at it from a practical and applicable perspective.

+Research question:
+1. How can we remove the vulnerabilities of measurement devices in Quantum Key Distribution?
-Distribution?
-How are noise effects a limitation of removing these vulnerabilities?
+2. How are noise effects a limitation of removing these vulnerabilities?

 ## Motivation